McConnell: Impeachment ‘diverted attention’ from coronavirus

 The U.S. death toll from the coronavirus has climbed past 3,500, eclipsing China’s official count.

 The Trump administration briefed the Senate on Jan.
 24 — during the impeachment trial — but the threat posed by the virus was not widely understood.
+Republican and Democratic leaders of the Senate health and foreign relations committees issued a joint statement after the briefing, declaring, “We are monitoring the outbreak of a novel coronavirus closely and are in close communication with United States government agencies on actions and precautions needed to prevent further spread of this virus.”

+The statement said China “has taken steps to share information with international health experts” and thanked administration officials for providing an update.

+Two days later, Senate Democratic leader Chuck Schumer called on the Department of Health and Human Services to declare coronavirus a public health emergency, freeing up $85 million for federal agencies.
+“Should the outbreak get worse they’re going to need immediate access to critical federal funds that at present they can’t access,” Schumer said.